Think you’d fall for a phishing email or text?

 - An attachment of a commonly used file type

-What Happens After You Click on a Phishing Email or SMiShing Link?
+What Happens After You Click On A Bad Link In a Phishing Email

 Because what happens behind the scenes after clicking in a phishing email, or opening a bad attachment can be catastrophic to your organization.
 You may have given system access to a hacker and don’t even know it.
 This access is often quiet.
 Hackers don’t sound off alarms once the recipient clicks or opens the file.
 Hackers may roam around, studying your company’s network for days, weeks, and sometimes months going unnoticed.
 They’ll take as much time as necessary to gain information they’re seeking.